Learning Disabilities and Online College

 Students with learning disabilities should not be discouraged from pursuing degrees.
 Every year, thousands of degree-seekers with various learning disabilities graduate from college, made possible by the right resources and support services.

-What Are the Main Types of Learning Disabilities?
+What Are Common Types of Learning Disabilities?

 • Dyscalculia: difficulty with mathematics